c0deritter/knight-criteria/README.md

-# Mega Nice DB Query Options
+# Mega Nice DB Query Parameter

 A database independent way to describe queries for inserting, selecting, updating and deleting.
 This data structure can be used as a foundation for any SQL database, for any NoSQL database or for any other data store.

 ## Install

-`npm install mega-nice-db-query-options`
+`npm install mega-nice-db-query-parameter`

 ## Overview

-### DbCriteria, DbSelectOptions, DbDeleteOptions
+### DbCriteria, DbSelectParameter, DbDeleteParameter

 The class `DbCriteria` describes what in SQL is a WHERE query.
 Both the `DbSelectOptions` and `DbDeleteOptions` are just an empty subclass of `DbCriteria` which do add nothing.
 Thus the following example is valid for both of them as well.